 Our goal is to help give you a balanced view of what is available now that the diamond industry is being forced to change through consumers appetite for ethical products, which are kinder to the environment.
-Lab grown, or man made gemstones have become increasingly popular as the cruel and outdated practices of mined diamonds are revealed, and the public becomes more aware of the damage the industry causes.
+Lab grown, or man made diamonds and gemstones have become increasingly popular as the cruel and outdated practices of mined diamonds are revealed, and the public becomes more aware of the damage the industry causes.
 We aim to help people who are looking at buying a diamond to have a thorough understanding of the choices available and get the biggest brightest diamond that their budget will allow and help you avoid any rocks or shoals along the way.

 IS CREATED/LAB DIAMOND A NEW PHENOMENON?

 Diamonds were first created in a lab at General Electric in the 1950’s and the ability to grow diamonds is one of the most precise and difficult manufacturing techniques that humans have ever achieved.
 It took almost 60 years of effort to develop the precision to grow gemstone quality diamonds.

 The purpose and main goal of the lab grown diamond industry is not to grow diamond gemstones.
 In fact, the main reason that this industry exists is to grow functional diamonds for industrial, computational, health care, and scientific applications.